Ariestootl/machine_learning/Agriclimatology/Cavite/ReadMe.md

 # Predictive Modeling of Agricultural Drought Risk using Machine Learning and Explainable AI (XAI)

+🚧 **WORK IN PROGRESS:** *This research project and its accompanying codebase are currently under active development.
+Methodologies, data pipelines, and predictive models are subject to ongoing refinement and validation.*

 **Category:** Mathematics and Computational Science
 **Level:** Senior High School (STEM)